fmtlib/format-benchmark/README.rst

 Other benchmarks running on provided by fast_io author.
-On Linux with libstdc++, GCC-11 C++20
+On Linux with libstdc++, GCC-11 C++20.
+Running on clang + apple is bad.

+BTW, I will also provide a file benchmark to let you guys see why format_int makes no sense in real world.

 cqwrteur@DESKTOP-C4VAUFM:~/format-benchmark/build$ ./int-benchmark
 The number of values by digit count: